c0linw/iBMSC/README.md

 =====
 * TODO:
   * Set note color based on known Bandori note labels
-      * PROGRESS: initial implementation completed
+      * PROGRESS:
           * Added code to change color of notes.
 Works for regular notes, slides, flicks, sliderends, and skill notes
           * "Dangling" sliders are now colored red as a warning.
 This happens when a slider note cannot find a corresponding sliderend after it.
 				* "Dangling" sliderends should also be colored red.
-Placeholder code for now so all sliderends are colored red.
 		  * Fever activation notes not accounted for yet.
 Simply forgot to add them in my checks, easy fix later
   * Render lines between slide notes for easier visualization
       * PROGRESS:
           * Poggers we got sliderbodies boi
-          * Still need to figure out how to split a single note LN into head, body, and tail
-          * Coloring skill activation LNs is gonna be kinda fucky but I think I can make it work.
+		  * Need to check for the first offscreen slider note so sliderbodies that go offscreen will still be rendered
+  * Make LNs render properly
+		* err i kinda broke it. damn.
   * Create blank file with WAV labels preset for Bandori charts
 	  * The more I test, the more I realize how badly I need this feature

 * I don't even know how to use the BMS previewers myself, so I'll figure that out later.
 Would be cool to create a custom previewer using Burrito's code for bandorichart.

-Changes
+* NT (NoteTool) style input *can* be used for Bandori charting, but it is not recommended.
+	BMSE style is better because it allows input of different LN start/end notes Changes
 =====
 * Out of the box OGG previews